 Unfortunately, not everyone can create an effective video.
-It’s hard to create engaging videos with great production values, unless you have a sizable digital marketing budget.
+It’s hard to create engaging videos with great production values unless you have a sizeable digital marketing budget.

 But, video content is only one aspect of visual marketing.
 While you’re learning the basics of visual communication as part of a social media marketing strategy, you can begin with infographics, image-based memes and other types of visual content.

 And, if you’re wondering why you should invest time and money into visual storytelling, these 5 successful case studies will help you understand and may even inspire your digital marketing efforts, overall.
 Let’s start with the first case: